-In the Alert Details view (Respond > Alerts > click on a row in the Alerts List), you can view the overview of an alert, such as the source of the alert, the number of events within the alert, Incident ID, if it is part of an incident.
-You can also view the raw alert that contains detailed information about the events.
+In the Alert Details view (Respond > Alerts > click a Name hyperlink in the Alerts List), you can view summary information about an alert, such as the source of the alert, the number of events within the alert, and whether it is part of an incident.
+You can also view detailed information about the events within the alert as well as the event metadata.